anutosh097/ginit-CLI/README.md

 ![image](https://user-images.githubusercontent.com/81863474/194070231-59c3843e-5c26-41aa-8c2f-411d15b522dc.png)

-***Checking whether the current folder is initialised with git or not with the detection of .git folder, and displaying corresponding messages***
+***Checking whether the current folder is initialised with git or not with the detection of .git folder, and displaying corresponding messages.
+In case it is not initialised with git(by removing .git folder), then corressponding message is displayed***

 ![2022-10-05_18h58_59](https://user-images.githubusercontent.com/81863474/194081324-e00c116e-4ea5-48b3-aab9-e6a3853b4473.png)